LACE SEEKS APPLICANTS FOR GETTY MARROW UNDERGRADUATE INTERNSHIP

 - Be of a group underrepresented in museums and visual arts organizations, including, but not limited to, individuals of African American, Asian, Latino/Hispanic, Native American, or Pacific Islander descent;

-- Be currently enrolled undergraduates.
-Students must have complete at least one semester or two quarters of college by June 2020.
-Students graduating in May or June 2020 are also eligible.
+- Be currently enrolled undergraduates (bachelor’s degree program, associate’s degree program, or a vocational or technical program below the baccalaureate level).
+Students must have completed at least one semester or two quarters of college by June 2021.
+Students who graduated after April 1, 2021 are also eligible.
 (Students who are enrolled in a second BA or BS program are not eligible.)

 - Reside or attend college in Los Angeles County; and

 - Be a United States citizen or permanent resident (non-citizen authorized to live and work in the United States on a permanent basis; also known as a “green card” holder).
 Students with DACA (Deferred Action for Childhood Arrival) status valid through the internship period are also eligible.

 Due to the extraordinary circumstances of COVID-19, students who graduated after April 1, 2020 will also be eligible to apply for summer 2021.